 Writing effective enablers requires a blend of technical insight, business context, and clear communication.
 When teams craft enablers that are specific, valuable, and testable, they support innovation and enable sustainable flow across the Agile Release Train.

 Mastering this practice is essential for anyone involved in SAFe roles—from Scrum Masters to Product Owners and Release Train Engineers.
-If you’re looking to upskill, consider formal training through certifications such as Leading SAFe Agilist Certification Training, SAFe Product Owner/Product Manager POPM Certification, or SAFe Scrum Master Certification.
+If you’re looking to upskill, consider formal training through certifications such as SAFe agilist certification, SAFe Product Owner/Product Manager POPM Certification, or SAFe Scrum Master Certification.

 To explore more about enablers, visit the SAFe Enablers article and start refining your backlogs for better business and technical results.